Since our Urban Bourbon Half Marathon is meant for those age 21 or older, you must be at least 21 on race day to register.

 Event Alert System

-The Urban Bourbon Half Marathon (UBHM) utilizes the simple color-coded Event Alert System (EAS) to communicate the status of course conditions to participants leading up to and on race day.
+The Urban Bourbon Half Marathon presented by Jim Beam® (UBHM) utilizes the simple color-coded Event Alert System (EAS) to communicate the status of course conditions to participants leading up to and on race day.
 The levels range from Low (green) to Moderate (yellow) to High (red) to Extreme (black) primarily based on the weather, as well as other conditions.

 Pre-race, all event staff, volunteers and participants should familiarize themselves with the anticipated event conditions, safety procedures and the Event Alert System.
 Alert updates will be communicated via email and social media.
 On race day, everyone should stay tuned to PA announcements and the flag warning system at the start, finish and water stations along the course for the most accurate, up-to-date event conditions.